Cinnamon Scone Recipe (with Cinnamon Chips)

 - Using a pastry blender, a fork, or two knives, blend the butter into the flour until it resembles coarse crumbs.
 Set aside.

 - With your hands, form the dough into a ball and transfer it to the prepared baking sheet.
 Press ball into an 8" disc and cut into 8 equal triangles with a sharp knife or bench scraper2.
-Sprinkle with a mix of remaining granulated sugar and ground cinnamon.

-- Bake scones for 22-24 minutes or until edges start to brown.
+- Bake the scones for 22-24 minutes or until edges start to brown.
 Remove from oven and allow to cool on baking sheet for a few minutes.
 Scones are best served immediately, but will stay fresh in an airtight container at room temperature for 2 days.
 Scones may be frozen up to 3 months.
 Defrost at room temperature and warm to preference before enjoying.

 Notes